-Costs related to replacement of system-owned LSL, and LSL replacements completed in census tract areas that do not meet the DAC criteria are not eligible for LF.
+For non-DAC borrowers, costs related to LSL replacements completed in census tract areas that do not meet the DAC criteria are not eligible for LF.
 Special interest rates or other incentives may be offered for costs not eligible for LF (see Appendix D - Interest Rates, Fees and Loan Terms).